LBPHacker/R216/manual.md

 ```

 `wait` checks if the Attention Request bit is set on any virtual I/O port.
 If no
-such port exists, `wait` store -1 in its primary operand.
-If such ports
+such port exists, `wait` stores -1 (`0xFFFF`) in its primary operand.
+If such
-do exist, the number of the one with the highest precedence is stored in the
+ports do exist, the number of the one with the highest precedence is stored in
-primary operand.
-Due to -1 being returned in the first case and the valid range
+the primary operand.
+Due to -1 being returned in the first case and the valid
-of port numbers, the sign flag of the result reflects whether an attention
+range of port numbers being 0 through 255, the sign flag of the result reflects
-request was received or not.
+whether an attention request was received or not.

 The R2 may not detect the attention request if it's checking the Attention
 Request bit out of phase with the peripheral on the other end of the port.